Last updated on September 20th, 2023 at 05:55 am

 You can check out train tickets on websites like Trainline or Omio.

-Where We Stayed In Geneva
+Where To Stay In Geneva

 Switzerland is notoriously expensive, and we were on a budget, so we tried to find the cheapest accommodation possible for our overnight stay while avoiding staying in a dorm.